wasmerio/wasmer-js/README.md

 Good news: the setup is here for you, you must only include the dependency name in `external` property within `rollup.config.js`.
 For example, if you want to exclude `lodash`, just write there `external: ['lodash']`.

 ## Credits

+This project is based from the Node implementation made by Gus Caplan: https://github.com/devsnek/node-wasi

+However, `@wasmer/wasi` is focused on:
+* Bringing WASI to the Browsers (so it can be used in [WAPM](https://wapm.io/))
+* Make easy to plug different filesystems (via [memfs](https://github.com/streamich/memfs))
+* Make it type-safe using [Typescript](http://www.typescriptlang.org/)

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind are welcome!